… or not?

 Most important in my approach is that never do the two designs meet or share any styles across the break-point.
 Thus, no need to style up, or down, override or complement styles from one design to the other.

-@media queries keep them apart at the break-point, and are also used to
+course) elements. @media queries keep them apart at the break-point, and are also

 “responsive” equals “fluid”